geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 ## Googling Strangers
 - Introduction and Lack of Inborn Gift
   - Childhood perception of not having a specific talent.
-  - Introduction of the author's ability for googling strangers.
+  - Introduction of John's ability for googling strangers.
   - Explanation of personal knack for researching strangers.
 - Personal Use of Googling Strangers
   - Application of googling strangers in daily life.